When Your Child Needs a Percutaneous Liver Biopsy

 Possible risks and complications of percutaneous liver biopsy

-Internal bleeding from the liver
+Internal bleeding from the liver.

-Damage to organs near the liver (lungs, gallbladder, kidney, or intestines)
+Damage to organs near the liver (lungs, gallbladder, kidney, or intestines).

 Before the biopsy

-Has any blood tests the healthcare provider orders
+Has any blood tests the doctor orders.

 If ultrasound is used

 In some cases, an ultrasound is done before the biopsy.
 During an ultrasound, harmless sound waves are used to create an image of the liver.
-The healthcare provider uses this image to find the part of the liver from which to take tissue samples.
+The doctor uses this image to find the part of the liver from which to take tissue samples.
 A mark is made on the skin over the best site for the biopsy.

 During the biopsy